 How much can I borrow through a small business loan?

 Business loans can range from hundreds of pounds to hundreds of thousands, depending on the type of loan, provider and the circumstances of your business.

-How long can I borrow for with a small business loan?
+How much can I borrow with a business loan?

 What can I use a business loan for?

-Can I get a loan to buy business premises?
+Can I get a loan to buy a business premises?

 What are the alternatives to business loans?